Andolatam/api-docs/source/includes/_checking_account.md

 }
 ```

-The users can check their account balances, using the Bearer Token given from Login.
+The Business can check their account balances, using the Bearer Token given from Login.

 ### HTTP Request